RandyParedis/autoplay/README.md

 For more information on how this project works, please take a look at the `docs` folder.
 I'm sure you'll find what you're looking for there.

+## Functionality
+The current functionality is almost nonexistant.
+It nowadays only plays the _Ode to Joy_ from Beethoven.

 ## Installation
 The installation of the project is rather simple.
 Just clone this repository and compile via `cmake`.
 That's all there is to it.
 Oh, don't forget to clone the dependencies (